createPeace:

 can art define peace?

-What does your peace look like?
+What does peace look like to you?

-The createPeace initiative is organized by Matthias Ries and Kirches-Ban.de.
+The createPeace initiative is organized by Matthias Ries.
+To date, artists from the following countries are participating:

-So far, artists from the following countries are participating: Afghanistan, Argentina, Austria, Botswana, Brazil, Chile, Colombia, Cyprus, Dagestan, Democratic Republic of Congo, England, Finland, France, Georgia, Germany, Greece, Greenland, Hungary, Iceland, India, Iran, Ireland, Israel, Italy, Kazakhstan, Latvia, Lebanon, Mexico, Moldova, Mongolia, Netherlands, Nigeria, Norway, Poland, Portugal, Romania, Rwanda, Sri Lanka, Sudan, Sweden, Syria, Taiwan, Ukraine, Uruguay, USA, Venezuela, Yemen.
+Afghanistan, Argentina, Austria, Botswana, Brazil, Chile, China, Colombia, Cyprus, Dagestan, Democratic Republic of Congo, England, Finland, France, Georgia, Germany, Greece, Greenland, Hungary, Iceland, India, Iran, Ireland, Israel, Italy, Kazakhstan, Latvia, Lebanon, Mexico, Moldova, Mongolia, Netherlands, Nigeria, Norway, Poland, Portugal, Romania, Rwanda, Sri Lanka, Sudan, Sweden, Syria, Taiwan, Ukraine, Uruguay, USA, Venezuela, Yemen.

 Gallery